Classes#

 While functions

-are common to almost all types programming languages, the concept of Class
+are common to almost all types of programming languages, the concept of Class

 and depths